-Madison Mundy is a strategic communication major who will graduate in May — and already has accepted a full-time position as a marketing coordinator for Burgess & Niple, a Columbus-area engineering firm.
+Before Madison Mundy put on her cap and gown, she already had accepted a full-time position as a marketing coordinator for Burgess & Niple, a Columbus-area engineering firm.

-"It feels amazing to be able to say that I landed a position before I graduated," she said.
+"It feels amazing to be able to say that I landed a position before I graduated," the strategic communication major said.

 At Ohio State, Madison Mundy gained the confidence and skills to seek out connections to help build her career.